brainglobe/brainglobe.github.io/_sources/documentation/brainglobe-segmentation/user-guide/analysing-external-segmentation.md.txt

 ![Highlighting a specific layer](../images/layerlist.png)

 - Click either the `Add track from selected layer` or `Add region from selected layer` button as applicable.
-This will add the region/points from the layer to the `brainreg-segment` analysis list (in the same way as if it had been analysed manually within `brainreg-segment`).
+This will add the region/points from the layer to the `brainglobe-segmentation` analysis list (in the same way as if it had been analysed manually within `brainglobe-segmentation`).
 - Follow the instructions for either:
   - [1D track analysis](segmenting-1d-tracks)
   - [2/3D region analysis](segmenting-3d-structures)